University of Glasgow: School of Interdiciplinary Studies at Dumfriesglasgow.ac.uk/dumfries

 School of Interdisciplinary Studies at Dumfries Campus

-The Dumfries Campus is home to the University’s School of Interdisciplinary Studies.
+The University of Glasgow’s School of Interdisciplinary Studies is located in south-west Scotland with a close-knit community of students from the UK and around the world.
 By choosing to study at Dumfries Campus, you will benefit from the academic excellence of one of the world’s top universities in a progressive, rural campus environment.

 Postgraduate taught degrees